swzldev/DDLCDesktop/README.md

 1) Download the latest release of the installer [here](https://github.com/swzldev/DDLCDesktop/releases).
 (You'll want the one called DDLCDesktop-Installer-vX.X.X.exe)
 2) Run the installer -- you may need to disable your antivirus, don't worry, it's completely safe, it only appears because the application is not signed.
 Signing it would cost me [upwards of £500 a year](https://www.digicert.com/signing/code-signing-certificates#code_signing_key_locker).
-3) Follow the instructions on screen, make sure you download it to an appropriate path, the default is usually fine, but you should be careful about putting it into any restricted folders such as System32 or OneDrive -- many people have had issues due to this.
+3) Follow the instructions on screen, make sure you download it to an appropriate path, the default is usually fine, but you should be careful about putting it into any restricted folders such as Program Files or OneDrive -- many people have had issues due to this.

 ### Models
 The model you choose has a big impact on how the character behaves.
 Not all models work effectively, and some can cause crashes if used outside their intended purpose (e.g., using a model designed for coding/reasoning/image generation).
 Below are some models that have been tested and work well.
 (Model names may differ depending on your chosen API.)